Larsvanderlaan/hte3/README.md

 # hte3 Package

 `This package is in development.
-Improved documentation and examples coming soon.`
+Improved documentation and examples coming soon.`For questions, bugs, or feature additions, feel free to contact me at 'lvdlaan@uw.edu'!
 # hte3: Causal Machine Learning of Heterogeneous Treatment Effects using `sl3`

 The `hte3` package equips users with tools for supervised causal machine learning of heterogeneous treatment effects, leveraging the `sl3` package.